 Guy's and St Thomas', like almost all NHS organisations, participates in and supports health and social care research.
 During any research study that you have agreed to participate in, information about you is collected in order to conduct the study and for analyses.
 On some occasions information that has already been collected for your normal care is then re-used for research purposes.

-For more details on the use of information in research please see the Health Research Authority’s website.
-We have also compiled, in collaboration with our Patient and Public Advisory Group, a list of frequently asked questions about use of data in research:
+For more details on the use of information in research see our frequently asked questions or the Health Research Authority’s website.

 How your information may be used

 When you go to your GP or hospital, the doctors and others looking after you will record information about your health.
 This will include your health problems, and the tests and treatment you have had.
 They might want to know about family history, if you smoke or what work you do.
 All this information that is recorded about you is called patient data or patient information.

 When information about your health care joins together with information that can show who you are (like your name or NHS number) it is called identifiable patient information.
 It's important to all of us that this identifiable patient information is kept confidential to the patient and the people who need to know relevant bits of that information to look after the patient.
 There are special rules to keep confidential patient information safe and secure.

 What sort of patient data does health and care research use?

 There are lots of different types of health and care research.

 If you take part in a clinical trial, researchers will be testing a medicine or other treatment.
 Or you may take part in a research study where you have some health tests or answer some questions.
 When you have agreed to take part in the study, the research team may look at your medical history and ask you questions to see if you are suitable for the study.
 During the study you may have blood tests or other health checks, and you may complete questionnaires.
 The research team will record this data in special forms and combine it with the information from everyone else in the study.
 This recorded information is research data.